planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Now, in your exported data, you modified the name of the above firestation from "Unnamed fire station" to "Central fire station".
 After that, you imported the data to a ``fire_stations`` tree using the ``pg import`` command.

 The ``firestations`` tree contains your changes, but the corresponding feature in the ``node`` tree is not updated.
-You can tell GeoGit to update it, by running the unmap command, as shown below.
+You can tell GeoGig to update it, by running the unmap command, as shown below.

 ::

-	$ geogit unmap fire_stations
+	$ geogig unmap fire_stations

 The corresponding feature will be updated, and will have the following tags.